-Wake County and Fuquay-Varina offers access to some of the best healthcare in the country.
+Wake County and Fuquay-Varina offer access to some of the best healthcare in the country.
 There are three major medical systems, including two top-rated teaching hospitals within 30 minutes of each other.

-Founded in 1961 as the Memorial Hospital of Wake County, today its a three-hospital 919-bed private not-for-profit health system based in Raleigh.
-It's flagship campus includes North Carolina's first freestanding children's emergency department, and is designated a Level 1 trauma center by the North Carolina Office of Emergency Medical Services.
+Founded in 1961 as the Memorial Hospital of Wake County, today it is a three-hospital 919-bed private not-for-profit health system based in Raleigh.
+Its flagship campus includes North Carolina's first freestanding children's emergency department and is designated a Level 1 trauma center by the North Carolina Office of Emergency Medical Services.
 Additionally, WakeMed has more than a dozen facilities located throughout Wake County.

 Duke Health includes three hospitals, two in Durham and one in Raleigh, and more than 400 outpatient clinics across the Triangle.

 Duke University Hospital is consistently ranked #1 in North Carolina, and #1 in the Raleigh-Durham region by U.S. News & World Report.
 With more than 11,000 employees, Duke University Hospital is both a research hospital where medical advances are created and put into use and a teaching hospital for students of medicine, nursing, and related health sciences.

 Duke University Hospital has 1,048 licensed inpatient beds and offers comprehensive diagnostic and therapeutic facilities, including a regional emergency/trauma center; a major surgery suite containing 51 operating rooms; an endosurgery center; a separate hospital outpatient surgical department with nine operating rooms, an extensive diagnostic and interventional radiology area and an eye center with five additional operating rooms.